Kickstarter fulfillment services & order shipping

 Knowing just these few things will increase your Shipping IQ and make setting up your fulfillment services much simpler.
 Knowing a little about bulk shipping and master cases can save you a fortune on shipping.

 Any tips on product catalog setup?

 Candidly, this is very similar to the points above.
 It’s so important we want to say it a different way.
 We want to help you understand how to define your products before the products arrive.

-First, make sure you understand the difference between Pick & Pack and Lick & Stick.
-Shipwire Lick & Stick products are sent as pre-sealed boxes, and as orders enter our system, we simply print, peel off, and attach (“lick ‘n stick”) a shipping label on these products, and ship them out on your behalf.
-Pick & Pack products are not in shipping-ready packaging.
-They may still be in retail packaging, but as orders for these products enter our system, we will pick and pack these into shipping-ready boxes, add fill material, and ship them out.
+First, make sure you understand the difference between Pre-packaged and Ready-to-Ship and Not Pre-packaged and Ready-to-Ship.
+Shipwire Pre-packaged and Ready-to-Ship products are sent as pre-sealed packages, and as orders enter our system, we simply print, peel off, and attach a shipping label on these products, and ship them out on your behalf.
+Non Pre-packaged and Ready-to-Ship products are not in shipping-ready packaging.
+They may still be in retail packaging, but as orders for these products enter our system, we will pick and pack these into shipping-ready packages, add fill material, and ship them out.